 The Criminal Law emphasis at the Sandra Day O’Connor College of Law at Arizona State University is led by some of the most distinguished criminal law scholars in the nation, all of whom are dedicated to preparing students to promote and pursue criminal justice.
 Students gain a deep understanding of the criminal justice system through both foundational and specialized classes.
 Participation in clinics and externship opportunities allows students to put into action the knowledge they gain in the classroom in a real-world setting.

 By taking advantage of the many criminal law-related opportunities offered, graduates will be prepared to advance the ideals of criminal justice as either prosecutors or defense attorneys.
-The Criminal Law Program goes beyond the courtroom as well, preparing students for a range of careers in federal and state government
+The Criminal Law Program at ASU Law goes beyond the courtroom, preparing students for a range of careers in federal and state government as well.

 Students seeking to pursue criminal justice careers – prosecutorial, defense, or judicial – will be held to the highest standards.
-The Criminal Law Program will equip its students not only to reach, but to exceed, those expectations.
+The Criminal Law Program at ASU Law will equip students not only to reach, but to exceed, those expectations.

 Students interested in Criminal Law have the benefit of structuring their own curriculum and tailoring their course and hands-on experiential learning to reflect their individual perspective and career path.
 ASU Law is centrally located on ASU’s Downtown Phoenix campus in the Beus Center for Law and Society.
 Students have ample opportunities to train with judges and practitioners involved in the criminal justice system through clinics, externships, and courtroom observation.

 Juris Doctor, JD: Students may choose from a variety of courses that look at the criminal justice system at both the state and federal level, as well as from the prosecutorial and defense perspectives.
 In addition to classroom learning, students are encouraged to pursue hands-on experiential opportunities through the many available externships and clinics.